markmo/dltemplate/README.rst

 32. Introduction to Planning Algorithms using Monte Carlo Tree Search.
 33. Reinforcement learning for sequence-to-sequence models.
 34. Survey of Model-free RL algorithms - Epsilon-greedy, UCB1, and Thompson Sampling.
+35. Introduction to Q-Table Learning.
+36. Building a simple policy-gradient based agent that can solve the multi-armed bandit problem.
+37. Building a simple policy-gradient based agent where the environment has state, but state is not determined by the previous state or action.
+38. Introduction to Policy Gradient methods in RL.
+39. Introduction to model-based RL networks.
+40. Processing audio using an RNN to detect wake-words.

 Datasets